 In Britain we have a big social drinking culture, you are born and then there is beer.
-This is partly how the British Empire conquered the world, we had a few and decided places like Canada would be interesting.
-So especially over here adolescents with diabetes have to learn fast.

 For me when I was a teen it was difficult.
 At that time I was learning the diabetes ropes independently as an adult.
 I was also misinformed about my insulin management – being told to inject a certain amount of insulin for each meal time following a switch from mixed insulin to basal and bolus, not carbohydrate counting for the meal itself.

-So I very much had to learn the hard way in managing my diabetes, from sports to socialising and all else in between.
+So very much had to learn the hard way in managing my diabetes, from sports to socialising and all else in between.

 The added risk with that is if you are out-out and you are hypo, people don’t know your situation, that your blood sugars are low, they will just assume you are drunk.

 The bottom-line is that you cannot hide from your diabetes, you have it and if you don’t respect that, you only harm yourself.
-Confidence is a big deal in life in general, a thing like diabetes can affect it too, but in gaining that understanding that you are still you and can live life to the full – if you just take on that responsibility to keep a check of your blood sugars, take the appropriate amounts of insulin your body needs, to look after your diabetes, your diabetes will look after you.
+Confidence is a big deal in life in general, a thing like diabetes can affect it too, but in gaining that understanding that you are still you and can live life to the full – if you just take on that responsibility to keep a check of your blood sugars, take the appropriate amounts of insulin your body needs, to look after your diabetes, your diabetes will (in parts) look after you too.

 In living proudly with my British culture, I am aware of the potential affects on my blood sugars.
 In fact too aware, when I do go out-out in the present day I go to the level of waking up with selfies on my phone of returning home of myself holding my blood sugar meter with a good reading and smile on my face.